 Sellers tend to price frames quite reasonably because they lack the knowledge to identify and appreciate older frames.
-A couple of things to look for: real wood and real nails.
-Many modern frames are made to look “aged,” but they are constructed of molded plastic and are glued together.
-Some more modern wooden frames have ridged metal fasteners on the back corners that hold the pieces together.
-Of course look for chips, dents, and scratches since anything really old is going to have some imperfections.
+A few things to look for: real wood (rather than plastic), aged paper backing, or dark (oxidized) wood, if not covered by paper.
+Look also for chips, small dents, and scratches since anything really old is going to have some imperfections.

 Certain subjects and themes immediately attract me: flowers, landscapes, barns, and ships.
 Then I look for color scheme, if all the colors are working together and/or the piece reflects a trendy color scheme, then I’ll think about it seriously.
 Let me stop here and say that if it costs $1 or less I will just buy it without thinking twice.
 If I decide when I get home that I don’t like it, I’ll just re-thrift it, or if its a canvas, I’ll use it for one of my own art projects.

 But if it costs more than $1 my next question to myself is, “Was the piece created with any evident skill?”
 Most of the art I see at garage sales falls into the “naive” category, basically art created by someone with little or no training (this also puts it into the “folk art” category).
 However, that doesn’t mean the artist had no skill.
 Good naive art will demonstrate the basic artistic qualities of balance, unity, and a pleasing color scheme.